Karthik2008/classes/linux/package-management.md

 what is the difference between purge and remove?
-> apt-get remove (removes) the package called awscli but keep the configuration files.
+> apt-get remove (removes) the package but keep the configuration files.

 >apt-get purge (removes) package and configuration files too